My cat won’t eat after being spayed!

 You have prepared a grand welcome home surprise for your cat.
 After all, she was so brave and polite at the veterinarian’s office for her spay surgery.
 But when kitty arrives home, all she wants to do is hide under the couch and be by herself.
 The mini buffet of wet and dry food and treats you have so lovingly put together for her are of no interest.
 This scenario is one of the most common concerns of owners post-surgery, the cat won’t eat after being spayed.
 What could be the reason for this?

-A cat will usually not eat immediately after surgery, normally up to 24 hours.
+A cat won’t eat after being spayed, especially immediately after surgery, normally up to 24 hours.
 After that period of time, she should already start eating and drinking on her own and should be back to her normal active, happy, mischievous self in 2 to 3 days.
 A cat won’t eat after being spayed due to any or a combination of the following factors:

 - Nausea from the residual effect of the general anesthesia.
 Injectable anesthetics take some time to clear from the cat’s system and recovery time varies for individual cats, for some as long as 36 hours post-surgery.
 A good supply of oxygen helps to flush any inhaled aesthetics from the system.
 Extended recovery time might be due to poor oxygenation.